 201. Seminar in Neurobiology.
 (1) § F, W, Sp.
-Prerequisite: Prerequisite: Consent of instructor.
+Prerequisite: Consent of instructor, Seminar 1 hour.
 Dennis

 Topic in neurobiology is selected such as development, anatomy and physiology of the visual system, biochemistry of membranes, and pertinent papers from the recent literature are read and discussed.
 Each student must participate regularly and present one seminar per quarter.